Healthy Crockpot Chicken and Dumplings

 Photo Credit: Baldwin Publishing Staff Photographer

-Enjoy a delicious bowl of Healthy Crockpot Chicken and Dumplings, a lighter, heart healthy recipe for a classic Southern stew.
-Made with lean chicken breast, tender vegetables, and whole wheat biscuit-style dumplings, this one-pot healthy meal delivers comfort without compromise.
-With only 3g of saturated fat, 260mg of sodium, and packed with protein and fiber, it’s a heart healthy dinner for anyone following a low sodium diet.
+Make a steaming bowl of Healthy Chicken and Dumplings with this lighter, heart healthy recipe for a classic crockpot Southern stew.
+You can cook this on a stove top, too, using lean chicken breast, tender vegetables, and whole wheat, low sodium dumplings.
+This one-pot healthy meal has only 3g of saturated fat, making it a low cholesterol dinner packed with protein and fiber.

 Total Time